Siege of Masada

-The siege of Masada was one of the final events in the First Jewish–Roman War, occurring from 72 to 73 CE on and around a hilltop in present-day Israel.

-The siege is known to history via a single source, Flavius Josephus, a Jewish rebel leader captured by the Romans, in whose service he became a historian.
+The siege of Masada was the Roman Empire's victory over the Sicarii, occurring from 72 to 73 AD – during the final period of the First Jewish–Roman War – on and around a hilltop in present-day Israel.
+The siege is recorded by a single contemporary written source, The Jewish War by Flavius Josephus, a Jewish rebel leader captured by the Romans, in whose service he became a historian.
 According to Josephus the long siege by the troops of the Roman Empire led to the mass suicide of the Sicarii rebels and resident Jewish families of the Masada fortress.

+In modern times, the story of the siege was revived as the Masada myth, a selectively constructed narrative based on Josephus's account.
+The mythical narrative became a national symbol in the early years of Israel's nationhood.